 Allgäu Emmentaler can be used as a table cheese for slicing.
 It also shreds easily for cooking and melts well.

 45 to 49% fat content.

 Allgäu Emmentaler originated with a Swiss immigrant to the area, a man named Josef Aurel Stadler who arrived in Weiler, Bavaria, in 1821 with two other Swiss cheesemakers.
 Production started around 1827 in the Gunzesrieder valley in Bavaria.
 A similar cheese had been made before that, but Stadler introduced techniques that gave consistent results.
 Within 20 years dairies in the area had switched to using his techniques for producing the cheese.
-Innovations he introduced included scientifically measuring the temperature of the milk, to replace the method area cheesemakers had used of relying on guessing the temperature by dipping their elbow into it.
+Innovations he introduced included scientifically measuring the temperature of the milk.
+Previously, cheesemakers in the area had used had relied on guessing the temperature by dipping their elbow into it.

 Allgäu Emmentaler is named after the “Allgäu” region in southwestern Bavaria.